ERP project: when it needs to be elaborate.

-If you look up the meaning of the word "project" in the dictionary, you will find the following explanation: a project is a (large-scale) planned or already started undertaking.
-In the case of ERP projects, this description is also a perfect fit - except that the word "large-scale" should be emphasised twice instead of being left out.
+If you look up the meaning of the word "project" in the dictionary, you will find the following explanation: a project is a (large-scale) planned or already started endeavour.
+When it comes to ERP projects, this term also fits like a glove - except that the word "large-scale" should be emphasised twice instead of being left out.

 Perhaps these brackets are to blame for the fact that many companies still underestimate the effort involved in a project of this magnitude.
 Therefore, here is another explanation of what you can expect.